enablebanking/open_banking_eidas_broker/README.md

 You can also specify `verify_cert` environment variable using `-e` flag if you want you requests to banks to be verified against QWAC certificate chain (if it is provided).

-7. Go to `http(s)://localhost:<host_port>` to verify that everything works (you will need to provide broker certificates with you requirest in order to see the page)
+7. Go to `http(s)://localhost:<host_port>` to verify that everything works (you will need to provide broker certificates with you request in order to see the page)

 ## Check available endpoints
 Container endpoints documentation is available at `/docs` or `/redoc`:<br/>